 A person with PsA may develop inflammation in any joint.
-The inflammation may also occur where tendons or ligaments attach to bones, an issue that doctors call enthesitis.
+The inflammation may also occur where tendons or ligaments attach to bones — an issue doctors call enthesitis.
 In addition, PsA can affect the skin, nails, or both.

 To help reduce the disease activity and slow the progression of PsA, rheumatologists prescribe medications known as disease-modifying antirheumatic drugs (DMARDs).

 Historically, methotrexate was often the DMARD of choice.
 It is a traditional drug that targets the entire immune system.
-In recent years, however, biologic DMARDs have played an increasing role in PsA treatment.
+However, in recent years, biologic DMARDs have played an increasing role in PsA treatment.

 Biologics are a type of targeted drug made from genetically engineered proteins.
 They reduce inflammation by blocking the action of specific proteins or cells in the immune system.

-This article provides an overview of the available biologics that can help treat PsA.
-It also describes the strategies that doctors may use to manage the risk of side effects.
+This article overviews the available biologics that can help treat PsA.
+It also describes the strategies doctors may use to manage the risk of side effects.

-The Food and Drug Administration (FDA) have approved several biologics to treat PsA.
+The Food and Drug Administration (FDA) has approved several biologics to treat PsA.
 These medications fall into four categories:

 A person with PsA may have to try multiple biologics to find the type that works best for them.
-If one drug is ineffective or causes any disruptive side effects, the doctor may prescribe another type of biologic or a nonbiologic DMARD.
+If one drug is ineffective or causes disruptive side effects, the doctor may prescribe another biologic or a nonbiologic DMARD.

 “I would encourage patients to speak with their rheumatologist about options for treatment and which drugs may be appropriate for them,” Dr. Smith continued.

-Compared with conventional DMARDs, biologics are often “far superior,” in terms of reducing inflammation, swelling, and pain, Dr. Smith said.
-He added that many people find the side effects of biologics to be easier to tolerate than those of methotrexate.
+Compared with conventional DMARDs, biologics are often “far superior” in terms of reducing inflammation, swelling, and pain, Dr. Smith said.
+He added that many people find the side effects of biologics easier to tolerate than those of methotrexate.

-In rare cases, however, biologics can cause severe side effects.
-Also, because they are relatively new forms of treatment, data regarding the safety of long-term use have been limited.
+However, in rare cases, biologics can cause severe side effects.
+Also, because they are relatively new treatments, data regarding the safety of long-term use is limited.

-“We do not have very long-term data yet,” Dr. Rajat Bhatt, a rheumatologist at Prime Rheumatology, in Richmond, TX, explained.
+“We do not have very long-term data yet,” explained Dr. Rajat Bhatt, a rheumatologist at Prime Rheumatology in Richmond, TX.
 “There might be unknown risks.”

 For most people with active PsA, TNF inhibitors are the first line of treatment recommended by the American College of Rheumatology and National Psoriasis Foundation.

-The FDA have approved the following TNF inhibitors for treating PsA:
+The FDA has approved the following TNF inhibitors for treating PsA: